-Sim racing represents technological progress, a passion for innovation, and sporting competition – which makes it the perfect addition to Schaeffler’s already well-established involvement in motor sport.
-After all, Schaeffler is helping to shape the future of mobility with help from numerous innovative simulation technologies.
-As the sponsor of the virtual Porsche 911 GT3 driven by Germany’s top sim racer Martin Krönke in the Porsche TAG Heuer Esports Supercup, Schaeffler is also taking a further step towards digitalization in the field of motor sport.
+Sim racing represents technological progress, passion for innovation, and sporting competition.
+Sim racing represents the perfect addition to Schaeffler’s already well-established involvement in motorsport.
+After all, the automotive and industrial supplier Schaeffler is helping to shape the future of mobility with help from numerous innovative simulation technologies.
+Schaeffler brand ambassador Sophia Flörsch takes to the grid in the VCO ProSIM SERIES as a real-world pro alongside renowned e-sport racers.
+Schaeffler is therefore taking a further step towards digitalization in the field of motorsport.